Entity schemas

 # multi_relationship is used for a multi field where there is a "one-to-many" relationship from the current class to the target class.

-# NOTE: This is not a normal one-to-many relationship.
+# NOTE: This is not a normal one-to-many relationship with an associated table.
 The multi field is represented as a list of entity ids.

 How do I access the joined entity or entities?